MysteryPancake/Houdini-Fun/README.md

 Another tip is using "Central Difference" when trailing.
 This gives the fluid more time to move away from the collider, and helps calculate motion blur.

-## Karma: Fix motion blur
-Motion blur in Karma rarely works properly out of the box, even with manual velocity vectors.

-A great fix comes from [CGWiki](https://www.tokeru.com/cgwiki/index.php?title=UsdGuide18): simply add a Cache node set to "Rolling Window".
-Usually I use 1 frame before and 1 frame after.

-This works faster than Karma's motion blur LOP, which caches the entire timeline at once.

 ## Cloth: Fix Preroll
 Cloth sims work best with preroll starting in a neutral rest pose.
 For example, the character starts in an A-Pose or T-Pose before transitioning into the animation.